sarahachem/PrimerLibrary/README.md

 We also want to help you create a UI with compose, the newest favorite for Android developers, and for that we added customisable components such as buttons, input fields, linear cells. etc. Every component class has its own preview to show you the outcome and give you an example.
 Please check it out in the compose package!

-To publish a new version of the library, just commit the code, create a new release with a new tag on github, check if the new release if successful on https://jitpack.io/#sarahachem/PrimerLibrary and update the tag number in the  app using the libary !
+To publish a new version of the library, just commit the code, create a new release with a new tag on github, check if the new release is successful on https://jitpack.io/#sarahachem/PrimerLibrary and update the tag number in the  app using the library !

 The project contains a set of JUnit tests, that can be executed with the following command: